Internal Funding Opportunities

-- Applications are accepted online only.
-The application window will close at 4:30 PM on the deadline day, and you will not be able to access the submission system after this time.
+- Applications are accepted online through InfoReady ReviewTM only.
+The application window will close at 4:30 PM on the deadline day, and the submission system will not be accessible after this time.

 Dissemination Support: Awards of up to $500 will be made to provide support to faculty who have been funded through the University-Funded Scholarship (UFS) Program for the purpose of disseminating results of their research and/or creative activities.
 The Dissemination Support Program is open to faculty who have completed a UFS project within the two-year period preceding the Dissemination Support request submission date.
 Support is limited to one conference or page charges for one article during each fiscal year and matching funds are required.